qizhoward/About-3Dworld/README.md

           i don't know how to use it and now i don't want use it thinking way to do ...

           if the circle draw on paper unsure （Inaccurate.i don't know this word how to write and lookup internet）...
+          Change it two circle is better power is powerfull just like as i part powerful powerfull.
 -------------------------------------------------------------------------------------------------
 余鹏
 2018.11.28